LimitToInfinity/ruby-boolean-practice-introduction/README.md

 > **Boolean** - A binary variable that can have one of two possible values, 0 (false) or 1 (true).
 > - _Oxford English Dictionary_

-This sections contains additional lessons on booleans in Ruby.
+This sections contains additional lessons on booleans and related concepts in Ruby.
 Topics in this section include:

 * Truthiness